Domipowski/Toms-Electric/README.md

 Tom's Electric Inc. is a website for a local electrical services company.
 It includes a list of services, a contact form, and a gallery of completed projects.
 Users can easily find information and get in touch for quotes and consultations.

-# To DO:
+# To Do:
 - Update reame v1.0
-- Update Contact Location
+- Update Line 3
-- Link to master electrician website
+- Link to master electrician website in Footnotes and contact/info
 - Pictures in Slides
 - Picture in HomeAbout
 - All Gallery Pictures